ckarthickit/jetpack-compose-experiments/README.md

 ### Modifiers

+Modifiers allow us to **decorate** a composable.

+- The possible decorationsa are
+  1. Change Composaable's behaviour
+  2. Change it's appearence
+  3. Add informations like accesibility labels
+  4. Process User Input
+  5. High-Level interactions like making something **clickable** , **scrollable**, **draggable** , **zoomable**.
 - We can chain Modifiers
 - Modifiers are **applied in the order in which we chain them**.

+> By convention, the modifier is specified as the **first optional parameter** of a function.
+> This enables you to specify a modifier on a composable without having to name all parameters.

 ### Problems + Solutions